askui/askui/docs/docs/general/05-Integrations/SSO.md

 ## Step 2: Gathering Necessary Data from Your Identity Provider

-To set up SSO, you will need to gather specific information from your IdP.
+To set up SSO, you will need to provide our team with specific information from your IdP.
 Here is what you will typically need from each provider:

 ### Common Data Required Across All Providers
 - **Domain Name**: Your organization's domain associated with the IdP.